rawiriblundell/jsonprint/README.md

 **Example:** `json_bool interfaceActive True`

 This function formats a boolean true/false key value pair, in the format:
 `"key": value`.
 Boolean values are unquoted.

 The value is validated to ensure that it is one of a recognised set of options.
-If it isn't, an exception will be thrown and the script will exit via `json_vorhees()`.
+If it isn't, an exception will be thrown and the script will exit via `json_die()`.

 The list is as follows: